5 things to do in and around Leamington Spa

-Here is our guide to some of the events coming to the area this week.
+Here is our guide to some of the events coming to Leamington Spa, Warwick and Kenilworth in the coming week.

 2 THEATRE